fumeapp/docs/content/en/fume-role.md

 Fume creates a role `fume-role` when you connect your cloud account.

-Below is the policy `fume-role-policy` fume creates and attaches.
+Below are the permissions for the `fume-role-policy`.

 ```json
 {